schambig/holbertonschool-printf-test/README.md

 $ ar -rc libprintf.a *.o
 ```

-Once the static library is created, create and update the index (this speed up the compilation process):
+Once the static library is created, create and update the index of the just created library (this speed up the compilation process):

 ```
 $ ranlib libprintf.a